-Using GMM regression the t-statistics indicate that the health variable h is largely influenced by the weighted fractional rank deviation d, but there is no feedback or two-way influence in the sense that the weighted fractional rank deviation d is not affected by h.
-This result is different from the result from OLS regression shown in Table 6 where h is highly significant in the regression for d (see also the discussion in Section 5.2.1).
-Furthermore, most exogenous variables in the GMM analysis of the SEM are significant at the 5% level.
-Only in the GMM regression for h education of the mother's partner is insignificant and education of the mother is significant at the 10% level.
+Using a GMM regression, the t-statistics indicate that the health variable h is largely influenced by the weighted fractional rank deviation d, but there is no feedback or two-way influence in the sense that the weighted fractional rank deviation d is not affected by h.
+This result is different from the result from the OLS regression shown in Table 6 where h is highly significant in the regression for d (see also the discussion in Section 5.2, Decompositions (I) and (II)).
+Furthermore, most exogenous variables in the GMM analysis of the SEM are significant at the 5 per cent level, except in the GMM regression for h, where 'education of the mother's partner' is insignificant and 'education of the mother' is only significant at the 10 per cent level.